-An Australian official said at a news conference on March 20, 2014 that debris that could possibly be from missing Malaysian flight MH370 was spotted about 1,550 miles southwest of Perth, according to a tweet from CBS News.
+An Australian official said at a news conference on March 20, 2014 that debris spotted about 1,550 miles southwest of Perth in the Indian Ocean, could possibly be from missing Malaysian flight MH370, according to a tweet from CBS News.

 The official, John Young of the Australian Maritime Safety Authority, noted the largest object is about 79 feet in size.

 He said the items must be located to confirm whether they belong to the missing airplane.

 “We have been in this business of doing search and rescue and using sat images before and they do not always turn out to be related to the search even if they look good, so we will hold our views on that until they are sited close-up,” Young told reporters.